nvitya/rk3506-mcu/README.md

 # Rockchip AMP Example

 In the Luckfox SDK there is a build confi "rk3506g_buildroot_spinand_amp_defconfig".
-This generates a NAND Flash image where the u-boot loads an example code into the Cortex-M0.
+This generates a NAND Flash image where the **u-boot** loads an example code into the Cortex-M0 (from a special packed file at a special nand flash address).
 By default this does nothing else than writing the string "[HAL INFO] Hello RK3506 mcu" once to the UART4_TX at 1.C2.

 I've modified this example to continuously send something to the UART:
 ```C